How does Video analysis differ from Image analysis?

 Is there a limit on video file size?

 Unfortunately, yes.
-A video uploaded through URL has a limit of 80MB or 10mins in length and a local file has a limit of 10MB.
+Both a video uploaded through URL or from a local file has a limit of 100MB and 10mins in length.

 If your video exceeds this size, please follow our tutorial on how to break that sucker up into smaller components and then send those into the Video API.
 Otherwise, our server will get cranky and will give you an error, and he does not like being cranky.